Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Computational Results

-Figure~\ref{fig:mnist_curves} shows a comparison of the relevance ordering test results for all FW variants and two different performance measures (distortion at the top, classification accuracy at the bottom) with $\CK$ as before.
+Figure~\ref{fig:mnist_curves} shows a comparison of the relevance ordering test results for two different performance measures (distortion at the top, classification accuracy at the bottom).
+Figure~\ref{fig:mnist_curves_extra} in the appendix shows the corresponding results for the other FW variants.
 All RDE methods result in a fast drop in the distortion (respectively a fast rise in the accuracy), indicating that the relevant features were correctly identified.
-They clearly outperform sensitivity analysis.
+They clearly outperform the other relevance attribution methods.
+The FW solutions perform slightly better than the PGD solutions.
 As expected, the \eqref{eq:ord_rde} solution performs best overall.

 \paragraph{STL-10 Experiment} We consider the same VGG-16 network \autocite{sim2014vgg} pretrained on the Imagenet dataset and refined on STL-10 to a final test accuracy of 0.935 as used by \textcite{macdonald2019rde}.
 The relevance mappings are again calculated for the pre-softmax score of the class with the highest activation.